Skip to content

 Springer Spaniel dog breed information and advice

-Loving, playful and ever so cute, the Springer Spaniel is a breed that would melt any heart.
-When you welcome one into your home, you welcome a dog that loves spending time with the family, that’s well-behaved, eager to learn and gets along with everyone.
+Loving, playful and full of energy, the Springer Spaniel is a popular gun dog.
+When you welcome one into your home, you welcome a dog that loves spending time with the family, is well-behaved, eager to learn and gets along with everyone.

-If you’re looking to buy a Springer Spaniel or English Springer Spaniel as they’re also known, this dog breed guide is perfect for you.
-It features all the Springer Spaniel dog facts you need including weight, colours and life expectancy.
-As well as some good go-to dog care tips.
+If you’re looking to buy a Springer Spaniel, or English Springer Spaniel as they’re also known, this dog breed guide is perfect for you.

 Springer Spaniel facts